kyma-project/kyma-environment-broker/testing/e2e/provisioning/README.md

     d.
 Updates the ConfigMap with **dashboardUrl** field.

     e.
-Creates a Secret with a kubeconfig of the provisioned Runtime.
+Creates a Secret with a kubeconfig of the provisioned runtime.

     f.
 Ensures that the DashboardURL redirects to the UUA login page.
 It means that the Kyma Runtime is accessible.